Article

 Phase 1: Developing a digital platform with data trust and customization capabilities

-The ASUS carbon data management platform has undergone Agreed-Upon Procedures (AUP) verification by a third-party verification entity to ensure that the calculation processes for each carbon data generated by the platform comply with ISO 14064, ISO 14067, and GHG Protocol standards, ensuring the precision of the carbon data calculation processes within the platform.
+Our platform has also undergone Agreed-Upon Procedures (AUP) assurance by an independent third-party verification body on its system processes.
+Every carbon data record generated by the platform is calculated in accordance with ISO 14064, ISO 14067, and GHG Protocol standards, ensuring the accuracy and reliability of the carbon data computation process.

 Phase 2: Developing Advanced Data Application modules